Sponsored

 About the Author

 Lawrence Rosen is the Cromwell Professor of Anthropology Emeritus at Princeton University and Adjunct Professor Emeritus of Law at Columbia University.
-He is a member of the bar of the United States Supreme Courtand has received multiple teaching awards such as the Royal Anthropological Institute's Donne Award
+He is a member of the bar of the United States Supreme Courtand has received multiple teaching awards and the Royal Anthropological Institute's Donne Award